foundation/inky/README.md

 Inky
 ===

 Inky is the parser made by ZURB meant to be used with the Foundation for Emails framework.

+In order to unify Foundation for Emails issues, issue tracking has moved to [https://github.com/zurb/foundation-emails](https://github.com/zurb/foundation-emails).
+File Inky issues there and tag it with `Inky`.

 It has configurable options: